marcpage/libernet/notes.md

 The maximum number of Karma is 100 trillion (100,000,000,000,000).
 Karma can also be divided into 100 trillion Kismet.
 Each block is awarded 1 Kismet from each sender in the block, all the transaction fees, and the Karma created from the block.
-The Karma created for each block is 20 Karma - index x 200 Kismet.
+The Karma created for each block is 20 Karma - index x 200 Kismet (but cannot become negative).
 At that rate, the last 200 Kismet of the 100 trillion Karma will be created by the 10 trillionth block.

 Each transaction has one or more *from* identities.